 White/Brown Wire - This is your 12V switched power source that will actually turn the flasher on/off.
 This wire is typically extended forward to your dash area or to your console switch box and is tied to the primary switch that you use to engage your emergency lights.
 If you have your vehicle's emergency lights spread on multiple switches, then just select the one switch that you want to use to engage your rear flasher.

 White Wire - This is your flash pattern select wire.
-Connection of this wire is not required for operation, but can be used to cycle through your flash patterns if and when desired.
-The easiest way to cycle though patterns is by touching the white wire to the red power wire for 2-3 seconds and remove.
-While the wires are touching, you should notice the lights freeze-up or lock up and stop flashing and then continue flashing once the wire is removed.
+Connection of this wire is not required for operation but can be used to cycle through your flash patterns if and when desired.
+The easiest way to cycle through patterns is by touching the white wire to the red power wire for 2-3 seconds and remove.
+While the wires are touching, you should notice the lights freeze up or lock up and stop flashing and then continue flashing once the wire is removed.
 Each time you touch the wires together successfully, the flasher will change patterns.
-Cycle though until you find a pattern you like.
+Cycle through until you find a pattern you like.
 We typically just put a butt connector on this wire and keep it readily available in case the customer wants to choose a different pattern than our selection.
-If you have an aftermarket installed positive switching momentary button then you may connect this wire to it as well for convenient flash pattern changing from the drivers seat.
+If you have an aftermarket installed positive switching momentary button then you may connect this wire to it as well for convenient flash pattern changing from the driver's seat.

 Blue wire - You may have noticed that prior to re-wiring your charger that only the inside LED lights would activate when you hit the brakes.
 We don’t need to change that, but we do want to work on the running lights (that only come on with the running lights on).
 Find both plugs for the right and left light (four wires).
 Use your meter to find the wire that shows power when the running lights are on (NOT the brake lights).
 Now, cut both of these wires, one on the left, one on the right.
 Double check that the brake lights still work.
 If they still work, then run a new wire between the two wires you just cut.
 Hook this wire to the wire harness on the light assembly.
 Terminate the wires coming from the car so they do not short out.
 Extend and run your blue wire to this new wire and hook it all together.
 This blue wire now powers both the left and right running lights in your brake light assembly.